 Unless a shooter has been properly trained with a semi-automatic weapon, he will rush his shots during a midrange grouping exercise.
 Although the shooter might enter into the drill with the understanding that he is not shooting for speed, shooters can become frustrated if they pull a shot.
 With a carbine, we tend to immediately chase a bad shot by sending what may potentially be another bad shot.
 This has happened to everyone at some point and it takes discipline to force ourselves to reset our mental state.

 Compared to CQB-style “runnin and gunnin,” performance grouping at midrange never wins the most cool points or makes the best Instagram videos.
 The discipline learned to land a first round hit is invaluable.

-Years after graduating from Special Forces Sniper School, I was deployed to Afghanistan.
+Years after graduating from Special Forces Sniper School, I deployed to Afghanistan.
 Distances of our engagements stretched out to 600 yards (unless we were ambushed in close quarters).
 At that distance, bullets average about 0.5 seconds of travel time.
 Although that seems immediate, the crack of a missed round instinctively forces even the most novice fighter to the ground and out of your sights.
 In these types of engagements, it becomes impractical to rely on the availability of a makeup shot.